deep1305/Customer_support_Agent/README.md

    uvicorn main:app --host 0.0.0.0 --port 8000
    ```

-6. **Access the audio assistant**
+6. **Access the shopping assistant**
    Open your browser and navigate to `http://localhost:8000`

-## 🎵 Available Audio Products
+## 🎵 Available Product Categories

-The assistant specializes in the following audio product categories:
+The assistant specializes in the following product categories:

 ### 🎧 **Wireless Headphones & Neckbands**
 - **BoAt Rockerz 235v2** - Bluetooth headset with ASAP charging